Multi-SpatialMLLM: Multi-Frame Spatial Understanding with Multi-Modal Large Language Models: MultiSPA Dataset and Benchmark

 \subsection{MultiSPA Benchmark}

 Using both ScanNet~\cite{ScanNet} and TAPVid3D~\cite{TAPVid3D}, we employ our proposed data generation pipeline to create over 27M QA samples from 1.1M unique images.
 For each subtask in MultiSPA, we hold out 300 samples as evaluation sets, resulting in a total of 7,800 benchmark samples.
 We ensure that the images in the benchmark come from scenes or scenarios distinct from those in the training split.
+The dataset distribution is provided in the supplementary material.

 \textbf{Evaluation metric.}\quad Our MultiSPA benchmark supports diverse answer formats.
 The required answer format is specified in the question, and a regular expression is used to extract the answer from model responses.
 Accuracy is calculated using task-specific criteria.
-For qualitative and multiple-choice answers, exact string matching is used.
-For scalar and vector responses, if the $L^2$ norm of the error is within 20\% of the ground truth's $L^2$ norm, the answer is correct.
+For qualitative and multiple-choice answers, exact matching is used.
+For scalar and vector, a prediction $\mathbf{v}_{pred}$ is correct if: $\|\mathbf{v}_{pred} - \mathbf{v}_{gt}\|_2 \le 0.2 \cdot \|\mathbf{v}_{gt}\|_2$.
 For pixel coordinates, a prediction is correct if within 5\% image width pixels of the ground truth.